webbpinner/OpenVDMv2-PortOffice/INSTALL.md

 [OpenVDMv2PO_Logo]: http://www.oceandatarat.org/wp-content/uploads/2015/10/openVDMv2PO_Logo_long.png "Open Vessel Data Managment v2 - Port Office"

 ![OpenVDMv2PO_Logo]
-# OpenVDMv2-PortOffice v0.1
+# OpenVDMv2 - PortOffice v0.1
-The Shore-side component of OpenVDMv2

 ## Install Guide

-At the time of this writing OpenVDMv2 was built and tested against the Xubuntu 14.04 LTS operating system.
-It may be possible to build against other operating systems however for the purposes of this guide the instructions will assume Xubuntu is used.
+At the time of this writing OpenVDMv2 - Port Office was built and tested against the Xubuntu 14.04 LTS operating system.
+It may be possible to build against other linux-based operating systems however for the purposes of this guide the instructions will assume Xubuntu 14.04 LTS is used.

 ###Operating System
 Goto <http://xubuntu.org/getxubuntu/>